Rookie Historian Goo Hae-ryung: Twenty years ago, Seoraewon

 A series of flash-backs running through the episodes describes the events of "twenty years ago".
 The former King, Yi Gyeom, Prince Huiyeong, styled Hodam, founded Seoraewon, together with Seo Mun-jik, styled Yeongan.
 The latter was Seoraewon's dean, while Hodam was one of its teachers.
-The teachin team was completed by Barthelemy Dominique, a medicine teacher, who was sent by the Paris Foreign Missions Society.
+The teaching team was completed by Barthelemy Dominique, a medicine teacher, who was sent by the Paris Foreign Missions Society.
 As a result, Seoraewon was a school of Western studies aimed at educating people regardless of social class or gender.
 "Seoraewon" means "Where Dawn Arrives".

 This is where Moh-wa learned vaccination and surgery.

 A conservative reaction ensued, led by Min Ik-pyeong.
 A forged letter of the King, allegedly saying "send more priests, and turn Joseon into a Catholic country" (Note: E20-02:38) served as "just cause" for a massacre.
 Among the rare escapees were Dowon, the newborn son of Hodam, and the 6 year-old Hae-ryung, the daughter of Yeongan.

 The series ends three years after "nowadays".
 Min Ik-pyeong and his proxy king are gone and Seoraewon is reinstated.
 Prince Yi Jinhas been enthroned.
 Dowon lives in leisure outside of the Palace, wandering across the world, while Hae-ryung has become a full-ranked member of the Yemungwan.
 Prince Yi Rim (Dowon) and Hae-ryung are still in a relationship but not married.